Adding Library Resource Permalinks To Canvas Courses

 Instead of uploading a PDF of an article, chapter, and other course documents, please use a permalink whenever possible.
 This allows the students to gain direct access to the resource from the database or publisher’s platform, allowing them to interact with the resource in a number of ways, including accessibility options.
 Detailed instructions for adding library resource links to Canvas can be found here.

-You can find permalinks to search results in TC Supersearch by clicking on the interlaced chains symbol in the upper right hand corner of each returned search result.
+You can find permalinks to search results and individual items in Educat+ by clicking on the interlaced chains symbol in the upper right hand corner of each returned search result, and within the catalog record for the item.

 How To Find A Permalink